jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ## `<button>`

-Let's start with a topic that people will have seen many discussions around-interactive buttons.
+Let's start with a topic that people will have seen many discussions around—interactive buttons.
 Taking a look at the [latest postings on the HTMLHell site](https://www.htmhell.dev/), will no doubt feature this issue heavily!

 A button is often used to toggle or activate some dynamic functionality for a user, that could be to reveal a menu with important pages included, submit a form, toggle expandable content, and so on.